austinmama/vsrx/manage-vlans.md

 ## Associate a VLAN to a Gateway Appliance

 A VLAN needs to be associated to a Gateway Appliance before it can be routed.
-VLAN association is the linking of an eligible VLAN to a Network Gateway so that it may be routed to a Gateway Appliance in the future.
-The process of association does not automatically route a VLAN to a Gateway Appliance; the VLAN continues to use front-end and back-end customer routers until it is routed to the Gateway.
+VLAN association is the linking of an eligible VLAN to a Network Gateway so that it can be routed to a Gateway Appliance.
+This association does not automatically route the VLAN to a Gateway Appliance; the VLAN continues to use front-end and back-end customer routers until it is routed.

 VLANs may be associated to only one Gateway at a time and must not have a firewall.
 Perform the following procedure to associate a VLAN to a Network Gateway.

-If there are no available VLANs to associate, [order VLANs](../vlans/order-vlan.html)
+**NOTE:** If there are no available VLANs to associate, then you will need [order them](../vlans/order-vlan.html).

 1. [Access the Gateway Appliance Details screen](access-gateway-details.html) in the Customer Portal.
 2. Select the VLANs tab.